wrightmat/wrightmat.github.io/obsidian/dnd/characters/Onme Nanvia Donverou.md

 ### Backstory

-* Templar of the Silver Flame.
+* Trained as a Templar of the Silver Flame, where she began her training at the age of 16 after being sent there from the orphanage (since she wasn't adopted).
-* Originally from Thrane (non-specific location).
+* Originally from Thrane, where she was raised in an orphanage in Daskaran.

 ### Development